Student Speaker Award

 - Submissions are reviewed by the University Awards Committee.

-- The committee will select the graduate and undergraduate student speakers after the auditions.
+- The committee will select the graduate and undergraduate student speakers.

 Contact the University Awards Committee if you have questions about collecting supporting documentation during the nomination process.